Conjugacy theorems for loop reductive group schemes and Lie algebras: The nullity one case

-Since $Z_{\GG}(\SS)$ is a reductive $R$-group one in fact has a much stronger result, namely that $H_{\et}^1(R,Z_{\GG}(\SS))=1$ (see~\cite[Theorem 3.1]{P2}). \end{proof} \begin{remark} Let $G$ be the ``simply connected'' Kac-Moody (abstract) group corresponding to $\gg$ (see [PK], and also \cite{Kmr} and [MP] for details).
+Let $\t={\rm type}\,(\PP)$ be the type of $\PP.$ Let ${\rm \bf Par}_{\t}(\HH')$ be the $R$-scheme of parabolic subgroups of $\HH'$ of type $\t.$ Then ${\rm \bf Par}_{\t}(\HH')(K) \not=\emptyset$.
+Since ${\rm \bf Par}_{\t}(\HH')$ is proper and $R$ is regular of dimension $1$, it follows that ${\rm \bf Par}_{\t}(\HH')(R)\not=\emptyset$.
+Let $\PP'$ be a parabolic subgroup $\HH'$ of type $\t$.
+It is a proper subgroup, so that by Proposition~\ref{G_m} $\PP'$ contains a copy of $\bG_{m,R}$.
+But then $m: \SS\times \bG_{m,R} \to \HH$ yields a split torus of $\HH$ that properly contains $\SS$ (since the multiplication map has finite kernel), which contradicts the maximality of $\SS$. \end{proof} \begin{theorem} In nullity one all MAD subalgebras of $\gg$ are conjugate under the adjoint action of $\GG(R)$. \end{theorem} \begin{proof} In view of the last Lemma and Proposition~\ref{obstacle} it will suffice to show that if $\SS$ is a maximal split torus of $\GG$, then $H^1_{Zar}(R,Z_{\GG}(\SS))=1$.
+Since $Z_{\GG}(\SS)$ is a reductive $R$-group one in fact has a much stronger result, namely that $H_{\et}^1(R,Z_{\GG}(\SS))=1$ (see~\cite[theo.
+3.1]{P2}). \end{proof} \begin{remark} Let $G$ be the ``simply connected'' Kac-Moody (abstract) group corresponding to $\gg$ (see [PK], and also \cite{Kmr} and [MP] for details).
 We have the adjoint representation ${\rm Ad}: G \to {\rm Aut}_{k-{\rm Lie}}(\gg)$.
-The celebrated Peterson-Kac conjugacy theorem \cite{PK} for symmetrizable Kac-Moody (applied to the affine case) asserts that all MADs of $\gg$ are conjugate under the adjoint action of the group ${\rm Ad}\,(G)$ on $\gg$, while our result gives conjugacy under the image of $\GG(R),$ where the image is that of the adjoint representation ${\rm Ad}: \GG \to {\rm Aut}\,(\gg)$ evaluated at $R$.
+The celebrated Peterson-Kac conjugacy theorem \cite{PK} for symmetrizable Kac-Moody (applied to the affine case) asserts that all MAD subalgebras of $\gg$ are conjugate under the adjoint action of the group ${\rm Ad}\,(G)$ on $\gg$, while our result gives conjugacy under the image of $\GG(R),$ where the image is that of the adjoint representation ${\rm Ad}: \GG \to {\rm Aut}\,(\gg)$ evaluated at $R$.
 In the untwisted case it is known that the two groups induce the same group of automorphisms of $\gg$ (see for example \cite{Kmr}).
-The untwisted case appears to remain unstudied. \end{remark}
+The twisted case appears to remain unstudied. \end{remark}